ANSSI-FR/rust-guide/src/06_ffi.md

 # Interfacing (FFI)

-Rust approach to interfacing with other programs relies on a strong compatibility with C. However, this boundary is by its very nature `unsafe`.
+Rust approach to interfacing with other languages relies on a strong compatibility with C. However, this boundary is by its very nature **unsafe** (see [Rust Book: Unsafe Rust]).

+[Rust Book: Unsafe Rust]: https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html

 Functions that are marked `extern` are made compatible with C code at the compilation.
 They may be called from C code with any parameter.